- What is the payment approval process?

 Once an invoice makes it through the process, the AP team documents the approval and schedules payment.

 When scheduling the payment, the team considers factors like the invoice due date, potential late fees, and whether there are any early payment discounts.
-They also determine the best payment method—ACH, wire transfer, check, or virtual card—while making sure they time large payments strategically to maintain cash flow stability.
+They also determine the best payment method, whether ACH, wire transfer, check, or virtual card, while timing large payments to maintain cash flow stability.

 This step helps keep vendor relationships strong and aligns payments with your company's financial planning strategies.